wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 We are adding these checks because sometimes if for some reason something is broken when the function is run, having those safety checks will prevent the application from breaking on your page.

-If a refrence was not passed, log the message "no image to show" and return from the function.
+If a reference was not passed, log the message "no image to show" and return from the function.

 Otherwise, we will update the modal with that image's information but for now just log `el`.